HP ProDesk 490 G2 Microtower vs. Lenovo ThinkCentre M73 Tower

 The two models have the same generation of Intel processors.
 We think that the 4 generation of Intel Processors have enough power to execute all of the home and office tasks that most people will care to do.

 The HP ProDesk 490 G2 Microtower has 4 RAM slots while the Lenovo ThinkCentre M73 Tower has only 2 slot(s).
-Of course this is not something to worry about.
-Just make sure you take it into consideration when planning how much RAM will your system be using.
+This is not something to worry about.
+Just make sure you take it into consideration when planning how much RAM you are going to use.

 None of the desktops has an advantage when it comes to the speed of the RAM being used.
 Both models support RAM speeds of up to 1600.
 Additionally, if you will be needing a lot of RAM, better go for the HP ProDesk 490 G2 Microtower as it has the ability to run 32 GB of RAM.
 The Lenovo ThinkCentre M73 Tower can do a bit less at max 16 GB.
 Most of the times, this should be sufficient for the majority of users.